WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### What is coordinator's address?
+### What is the coordinator address?

-The coordinator participates in every CoinJoin.
+The coordinator gets paid in every CoinJoin.
 And for transparency reasons, the same coordinator address is used.

 The current address used by the Wasabi coordinator is `bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw`.